Michigan Auto Insurance Reform

 - Non-relatives who reside in the household, even if they are listed drivers.
 They would need to have their own insurance policy.

-The following changes will go into effect July 2, 2021:
+The following changes went into effect July 2, 2021:

 - The Michigan medical fee schedule is intended to standardize payments to medical care providers (physicians, hospitals, clinics, etc.) for services rendered or supplies provided to people injured in auto accidents.
 Payments to medical care providers are based on a percentage of the Medicare-based fee schedule.
 This fee schedule outlines costs that correspond to medical services and supplies and will help standardize how much can be charged by and paid to medical care providers for these services.